-Biodiversity Monitoring Methods Performance Indicator 1 Relevant Management and Contingency Measures Central Hunter Valley Eucalypt Forest and Woodland Ecological Community Minor cracking and ponding of the land surface or other subsidence impacts.
+Biodiversity Monitoring Methods ct Performance Measures and In Performance Indicator 1 Relevant Management and Contingency Measures Central Hunter Valley Eucalypt Forest and Woodland Ecological Community Minor cracking and ponding of the land surface or other subsidence impacts.
 Negligible environmental consequences.
 Annual surveys at flora monitoring sites and bird monitoring sites.
-Data collected above longwalls 17 to 20 within Central Hunter Valley Eucalypt Forest and Woodland Ecological Community: Flora sites V10-A1, V10-A2 Bird sites BP25 and BP26 Monitoring methods are described in detail in Section 7.
+Data collected above longwalls 17 to 26 within Central Hunter Valley Eucalypt Forest and Woodland Ecological Community: Flora sites V10-A1, V10-A2, SBX1-SG-I, SBX2-GB-I, SBX4-GB-C. Bird sites BP25 and BP26.
+Monitoring methods are described in detail in Section 7.
 Annual subsidence walk-through inspections of RWEA D. The inspection will: Identify any isolated surface disturbances; Assess the level of disturbance to native vegetation and the condition of the vegetation (e.g. health and vigour of species and communities); and Assess any changes in drainage lines or watercourses (that may be attributable to subsidence).
 The performance indicator will be considered to have been exceeded if annual monitoring at flora monitoring sites or bird monitoring sites above Longwalls 17 to 20 indicate a statistically significant downward trend or change between monitoring periods not observed at analogue/reference sites.
 The performance indicator will be considered to have been exceeded if the walk-through inspection identifies subsidence that is causing notable environmental consequence, such as: damage to or death of multiple trees or large shrubs; damage to understorey plants beyond the immediate vicinity of the subsidence cracking; and presence of large subsidence cracks which present an entrapment hazard to native fauna.
 Consider whether the performance measure has been exceeded.
 If the performance measure has been exceeded, implement a Contingency Plan, which may include: Filling of minor cracks with appropriate material (e.g. soil or mulch) to avoid the creation of drainage channels.
 Re-grading of isolated depressions or highpoints and revegetation.
 Re-grading of slopes to minimise the potential for erosion.
 Remediation of creek beds to minimise bank and headwater erosion.
-Revegetation with monitoring in accordance with the MOP/RMP.
+Revegetation with monitoring in accordance with the RMP.
 Additional monitoring (e.g. increase in monitoring frequency).
 Offset in accordance with Condition B3 of the Development Consent (DA 305-7-2003).
 White Box, Yellow Box, Blakely's Red Gum Woodland/Grassy White Box Woodland Community Minor cracking and ponding of the land surface or other subsidence impacts.
 Negligible environmental consequences.
-Underground Mine area and the Sour On this basis, monitoring of environm Box, Blakely's Red Gum Woodland/C Mine or the South Bates Extension U Monitoring relevant to the White Box, th Bates Extension Underground Mine nental consequences against performa Grassy White Box Woodland Commun Inderground Mine. , Yellow Box, Blakely's Red Gum Woo Box Woodland Community is absent from the South Bates e area. ance indicators and measures relating to the White Box, Yellow iity are not considered necessary for the South Bates Underground odland/Grassy White Box Woodland Community will be addressed Yellow Box, Blakely's Red Gum Woodland/Grassy White Box
+Underground Mine area and the South Ba On this basis, monitoring of environmenta Blakely's Red Gum Woodland/Grassy Wh the South Bates Extension Underground Monitoring relevant to the White Box, Yell ates Extension Underground Mine area al consequences against performance nite Box Woodland Community are not Mine. low Box, Blakely's Red Gum Woodland Voodland Community is absent from the South Bates a. indicators and measures relating to the White Box, Yellow Box, a considered necessary for the South Bates Underground Mine or d/Grassy White Box Woodland Community will be addressed in Box, Blakely's Red Gum Woodland/Grassy White Box Woodland